MazanovaD/python-project-49/README.md

 ```bash
 make install
 ```
-### Demonstration of Games
+### Description of Games

 "Brain Games" is a set of five console games based on popular mobile apps for brain training.
 Each game asks questions that need to be answered correctly.
 After three correct answers, the game is considered completed.
 Incorrect answers end the game and prompt you to play it again.
-Games:

-brain-calc.
-Arithmetic expressions that need to be calculated brain-progression.
-Finding missing numbers in a sequence of numbers brain-even.
-Determining an even number brain-gcd.
-Determining the greatest common divisor brain-prime.
-Determining a prime number

 ### brain-even
+Determining an even number

 https://asciinema.org/a/4ELjKrMUgYM4qlZtt8zo301KT

 ### brain-calc
+Arithmetic expressions that need to be calculated

 https://asciinema.org/a/zMrZYhmqwEHAVRBwxTpj3HV47

 ### brain-gcd
+Determining the greatest common divisor

 https://asciinema.org/a/VbeIwMIN4qAidrTx1VIw9otAe

 ### brain-progression
+Finding missing numbers in a sequence of numbers

 https://asciinema.org/a/lVjV7P4MBH2jR0jYC3LfMRPE9

 ### brain-prime
+Determining a prime number

 https://asciinema.org/a/qsSPXpvbWVGcBRMlxkx8PgZhK